Can a play speak for those betrayed by the American dream?

-These conversations inform her new play Sweat, which follows a group of Reading steelworkers faced with the possibility of losing their jobs.
+These conversations inform her play Sweat, which follows a group of Reading steelworkers faced with the possibility of losing their jobs.
 Two friends, Jason and Chris, their mothers, Tracey and Cynthia, and a co-worker, Jessie, regularly gather at a bar to talk, celebrate, and complain about their lives.
 As rumors grow about imminent layoffs, racial and economic fault lines are exposed, often explosively.

 Nottage believes in the power of artists to reflect and raise questions.
 In Sweat, she draws attention to the serious problems created by poverty and economic stagnation while remaining true to the voices of those she met in Reading.
 Learn more.